 Judy Watson, associate dean at the J-School, asked me last week to pull together relevant usage and performance metrics for work we’re doing on the web.
 They’ll be a part of an annual report back to CUNY central.
 I thought it’d be fun to share them here too.
 Continue reading “Tracking data on everything: ’10-’11 web services stats for the J-School”

 This Is Your Brain On Twitter.
 Fantastic response from Nick Bilton.
 Update from Bill Keller at the end also strongly clarifies his point, unlike the trollish original.

 Yes, you can call me a hypocrite.
 Yes, I’m still a firm believer in portable data and identity.
 Pragmatism won out over idealism.
-One, an increasing number of sites now use Facebook and/or Twitter exclusively for their user authentication.
-In this context, having a corporate-controlled… Continue reading →